Ben-Collett/parrotaac/README.md

 The command you put in for \<platform\> will depend on your target platform, to know the instruction consult the official flutter documentation.

-Then after building, to install LibreAAC on your device, use:
+Then after building, to install ParrotAAC on your device, use:
 ```
 flutter install
 ```